zipCoder933/Xbuilders/README.md

 * LAN Multiplayer
   * Connect 2 or more computers on the same local network to play in a multiplayer setting!
   * Currently only supports LAN multiplayer (peer to peer connection) but a server client rework is in the works.
-* Complete Minecraft-like Water propagation!
+* Minecraft-like Water physics and simulation
   * ![2025-11-16 15-25-41.png](meta/screenshots/showcase/2025-11-16%2015-25-41.png)
 * Torch/Sun propagation
 * Day and night cycle
   * Enemies can in darkness (Adventure mode only)
 * Unique biomes to explore
-  * Explore and find ores in caves!
+  * Explore and find ores in caves
 * Vehicles
   * Minecarts - drive along tracks or minecart roads
   * Boats